CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 &lt;sax&gt; I came to you in weakness, fearful and trembling. ||| ch heg hekaj si s‑gihug ch gigiwuk.
 </code></pre>

 <p> The tag &lt;sax&gt; is used here becasue the target data was collected in two orthographies.
-"Jiosh Wechij O'ohana" is written in the Saxton-Saxton orthography &lt;sax&gt;, while additional parallel texts were sourced from a ood dictionary examples written in the Alvares-Hale orthography &lt;ah&gt;.
-Tagging the beginning of each verse is only necessary if you are using data in multiple orthograhies.
+"Jiosh Wechij O'ohana" is written in the Saxton-Saxton orthography &lt;sax&gt;, while additional parallel texts were sourced from ood dictionary examples written in the Alvarez-Hale orthography &lt;ah&gt;.
+Tagging the beginning of each verse is only necessary if you are using data in multiple orthographies.
 </p>

- <p><span style="color:SteelBlue"><b>A Note on Tokenization and Truecasing: For the purposes of Joey NMT it is not necessary to tokenize or truecase data like when preparing real tranlation data.
+ <p><span style="color:SteelBlue"><b>A Note on tokenization and truecasing: For the purposes of Joey NMT it is not necessary to tokenize or truecase data like when preparing real translation data.
 To respect the copyright on the Tohono O'odham New Testament translation, "Jiosh Wechij O'ohana", I have not applied tokenization or truecased the data.</b></span></p>

 <h2><span style="color:SteelBlue">Creating Parallel Text</span></h2>

 <p>Start with a tsv (Tab Separated Values) file of the source and target language.
-Each eng verse is separated by a tab followed by the coresponding verse in ood.
+Each eng verse is separated by a tab followed by the corresponding verse in ood.
 </p>

 <p>Following is an sample of the eng-ood data in a tsv file format.